jfq3/RDP---Tutorials/xander_hpcc_example.md

 This exercise is applicable to a the installation of **RDPTools** on MSU's HPCC.
 Exercise steps are:

 1. Create a working directory.
-2. Copy the configuration and run scripts into the working directory.
+2. Copy the configuration and command scripts into the working directory.
 3. Edit the configuration script.
 4. From the working directory, enter a run command of the form: